satchelfrost/RISC-V_Simulator_C/README.md

 # RISC-V Instruction Set Simulator written in plain C

+This is mainly just an exercise to see what it is like to write in plain C

 This project aims to create a RISC-V instruction set simulator (ISS).

 ### RV32I As described in the specification: